-For 2010, a new event - a charity luncheon - is planned, with the longer term intention that, if successful, this could become another regular event in the fundraising calendar.
+In March 2010, a new event - a charity luncheon - was held, with the intention that, if successful, this could become another regular event in the fundraising calendar.
+The event raised £6,526.00, and will now become a regular feature on our fundraising calendar.